luainkernel/lunatik/rcu/readme.md

 $ lsmod | grep lunatik
 ```

-Since it's a kernel module, lunatik will not print messages to a normal terminal.
+Since it's a kernel module, Lunatik will not print messages to a normal terminal.
 To see them, use either dmesg or journalctl to have access to the kernel and driver messages.
 ```bash
 $ sudo dmesg
 $ sudo journalctl -k
 ```

-When lunatik is loaded, a new driver is also loaded, called luadrv and located in /dev/luadrv.
+When Lunatik is loaded, a new driver is also loaded, called luadrv and located in /dev/luadrv.
 This driver expects lua scripts to execute them in kernel space.
 If your file is in user space, you can redirect it using
 ```bash
 $ cat script.lua > /dev/luadrv
 ```